-Total assets were MNOK 3,534.8, an increase of MNOK 70.0 from 2020.
-Fixed and intangible assets decreased by MNOK 46.1 as a result of decreased right of use assets as well as currency effects, partly offset by investments in stores and online platforms.
-Inventories amounted to MNOK 646.8 at the end of the year, an increase of MNOK 164.6 mainly because of increased goods in transit, increased freight costs, increased number of stores and delayed seasonal Christmas sales.
-Total receivables were MNOK 64.5, an increase of MNOK 13.4 from 2020 mainly driven by increased value of derivative financial instruments.
+Total assets were MNOK 3.485.9, a decrease of MNOK 48.9 from 2021.
+Fixed and intangible assets increased by MNOK 50.4 due to investments in stores and new online platform, the new warehouse in Sweden and technical infrastructure and backoffice systems.
+Inventories amounted to MNOK 668.8 at the end of the year, an increase of MNOK 22.0 as a result of an increased number of stores and new categories.
+Inventory levels have been reduced during the last half of 2022 according to plan and are now at a more normalised level.
+Total receivables were MNOK 106.8, an increase of MNOK 42.3 from 2021, mainly driven by increased value of derivative financial instruments.

-Net interest-bearing debt was MNOK 1 074.6 of which MNOK 767.3 is related to financial leases.
-Net interest-bearing debt excluding financial leases as defined by IFRS 16 was MNOK 307.3 (MNOK 220.5).
-Long-term interest-bearing debt excluding leases was MNOK 451.6 (MNOK 461.5) at the end of 2021, short-term interest-bearing debt was MNOK 95.0 (MNOK 60.3) and cash and bank deposits were MNOK 239.3 (MNOK 301.3).
-The group has an additional overdraft facility of MNOK 247 and a revolving credit facility of MNOK 130, of which MNOK 65 was drawn at year end.
+Net interest-bearing debt was MNOK 1 257.7 of which MNOK 781.8 is related to financial leases.
+Net interest-bearing debt excluding financial leases as defined by IFRS 16 was MNOK 475.9 (MNOK 307.3).
+Long-term interest-bearing debt excluding leases was MNOK 521.6 (MNOK 451.6) at the end of 2022, short-term interest-bearing debt was MNOK 30.0 (MNOK 95.0), and cash and bank deposits were MNOK 75.7 (MNOK 239.3).
+The group has an additional overdraft facility of MNOK 247, a revolving credit facility of MNOK 130 and a short-term credit facility of MNOK 100, of which MNOK 0 was drawn at year end.